-Chassidim) in outlook ... yet nearly all of them were masters of Tephillah and Niginot of the traditional hue...
 As these poor Yiddish-speaking immigrants from Eastern Europe settled down and started to move up the mountain, it became difficult to get a minyan.
-So, in August 1945 the congregation moved to Virginia Avenue, Vredehoek.
+In August 1945 the congregation moved to Virginia Avenue, Vredehoek.
 The next generation in turn moved to the Sea Point beach front, and the congregational leaders under chairman Israel Kellner and vice chairman Isidore (Socher) Zeldin decided to follow suit and purchased Erf 951 in Sea Point East, known as 'Verandah Lodge' from the Dutch Reformed Church on 28 March 1953.
 Membership fees were kept low at three guineas - eighteen months later the congregation was still struggling to pay off the bond with R5 500 owing.